Certificate in Service Learning

 - Please make sure to enter service hours you completed in your service learning classes.
 Service hours from classes count toward the cumulative 60 hours needed to complete the certificate.

-- You will need to submit an Additional Service Form for any service hours completed outside of class.
+- You will need to fill out an Additional Service Form for any service hours completed outside of class.
 If you completed service hours with multiple organizations, please submit a separate verification form for hours completed at each organization.

 Be aware that myKU Portal will automatically log you out after 30 minutes!
 It is strongly recommended that you back up any reflections you are writing in a Word document.